thedodo/FC-DCNN/README.md

 A demo of this network is available online in Google Colab.
 [Demo](https://colab.research.google.com/drive/1i5k-YTCsmQC8IIURBh802oKeyZP_ZSHG)

 The whole project is in pure python 3.6.
-For all required packages see requirements.txt

 This repository contains